elemel/fungeoneer/docs/chapters/11/behind-the-curtain.md

-## Chapter 10: Behind the Curtain
+## Chapter 11: Behind the Curtain

 {% assign problem = site.data.problems.behind_the_curtain %}

-You have entered the tenth dungeon.
+You have entered the eleventh dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
 You consult the map:

 ```
 {{ problem.map }}